OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: Discussion

 While we have reported results from our initial studies on detecting intake gestures with either video or inertial sensor data, there are also several other directions that research on this dataset could go into.
 Sensor fusion of video and IMU for detecting intake gestures could be explored to combine the strengths of both approaches.
+Further, the OREBA dataset can be used to compare and contrast CNN-LSTM \cite{kyritsis2019modeling} \cite{rouast2019learning} and CNN-GRU \cite{zhu2018sequence} models.
 Improvements could also be made by using transfer learning between the two different scenarios, allowing to contrast the difficulties of monitoring discrete versus shared dishes.
 Thanks to the availability of inertial data for both hands, studies could also explore how much information is retained on the dominant versus the non-dominant hand, which has implications for automatic dietary monitoring using commercial smartwatches.
 Further, while our initial studies focused on detecting individual intake gestures, future studies could explore the other label categories -- for example, how well the video or inertial modalities perform at distinguishing between different utensils.
 Finally, sensor fusion of video and IMU is a further possibility that could be explored in the future.
 As such, and beyond researchers specifically interested in dietary monitoring, the OREBA dataset could also be a valuable resource for researchers interested in advancing machine learning models for sensor fusion more broadly.